HugoNeveux/django_file_storage_tests/README.md

-# django_webdav_tests
+# django_file_storage

-Tests for webdav with Django framework for Python
+A multi-user cloud app for file storage, using the Django framework for python and boostrap 4.

 ## To-do list